 Checklist: Choosing a Nursing Home

 - Define your needs: Every person has individual needs, so begin by evaluating those needs and compare them to what a nursing home provides.
-Some factors to consider are whether specialized care is needed to manage existing health conditions, the proximity of the facility to family and friends, room sizes, and amenities.
+Some factors to consider are whether specialized care is needed to manage existing health conditions, the proximity of the facility to family and friends, room sizes and amenities.

-- Evaluate ratings: The Nursing Home Comparison Tool offers a five-star rating system that allows you to compare nursing homes by a number of important criteria, including quality of life, quality of care, nutrition and hydration, and more.
-You can search by region, county, city, name, special services, and ZIP code.
+- Evaluate ratings: The Nursing Home Comparison Tool offers a five-star rating system that allows you to compare nursing homes by a number of important criteria, including quality of life, quality of care, nutrition and hydration and more.
+You can search by region, county, city, name, special services and zip code.
 Your research should also include whether a facility failed to meet minimum standards during inspections or are operating under bankruptcy protection.

 - Go see each nursing home: FloridaHealthFinder.gov recommends making two visits: one that you’ve scheduled in advance and a second one that you should make unannounced.
 In-person visits are the only way to evaluate the condition of the facility and observe the residents and staff.

-- Talk to the staff: Make an appointment to meet the administrator, director of nursing, the activites director or all three.
+- Talk to the staff: Make an appointment to meet the administrator, director of nursing, the activities director or all three.
 Also, speak with the dietitian if your loved one has special dietary requirements.

-- Talk with your family and your loved one’s physician: Once you’ve narrowed down to your choices, talk with friends, family and your loved one’s health care provider about your selections.
+- Talk with your family and your loved one’s physician: Once you’ve narrowed down your choices, talk with friends, family and your loved one’s health care provider about your selections.
 They can help make sure you haven’t overlooked anything in your search.